jyoung4242/articles/peasy/bindings/bindings.md

 BINDING: `${|'value' ! prop}`

-The same example above can be reused, the only difference is that the evaluation of the darkMode propertly will only be done on the first rendering cycle.
+The same example above can be reused, the only difference is that the evaluation of the darkMode property will only be done on the first rendering cycle.
 Please take note of the pipe character in the binding, as that is what designates it as a one-time binding.

 ## Attribute Bindings